flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/rmp.md

 - Three RMPs - two on the pedestal and one on the overhead panel.
 - Each VHF transceiver can be tuned by any RMP.
 RMP1 and RMP2 are tuning the transceivers directly.
 RMP3 is connecting via RMP1 or 2.
 - Each RMP is updated when a change or selection in the other RMPs is done.
-- In EMER ELEC CONFIG only RMP1 functions.
+- In EMER ELEC CONFIG, only RMP1 functions.

 ## Usage

 ### Frequency displays

 - ACTIVE display: The active frequency of the currently selected radio.
 The currently selected radio is identified by a green light on the selection key.
-- STBY/CRS (standby/course) display: Standby frequency which can be changed by the frequency change knobs and transferred to the active window by pressing the Transfer Key.
+- STBY/CRS (standby/course) display: Standby frequency, which can be changed by the frequency change knobs and transferred to the active window by pressing the Transfer Key.

 ###  Transfer key